slidevjs/slidev/demo/starter/slides.md

 transition: slide-left
 title: Welcome to Slidev
 mdc: true
+monaco: true
-monacoTypesSource: cdn # or local
+monacoTypesSource: local # or cdn or none
 ---

 # Welcome to Slidev